saurabh2mishra/airflow-notes/README.md

 and that's represent the execution of task or a DAG.

 ### **How bit shift operator (>> or <<) defines task dependency?**
-The __ rshift __ and __ lshift __ methods of the BaseOperator class implements the Python right shift logical operator in the context of setting a task or a DAG downstream of another.
+The __ rshift __ and __ lshift __ methods of the BaseOperator class implements the Python bit shift logical operator in the context of setting a task or a DAG downstream of another.
 See the implementation [here](https://github.com/apache/airflow/blob/5355909b5f4ef0366e38f21141db5c95baf443ad/airflow/models.py#L2569).

 So, **`bit shift`** been used as syntactic sugar for  `set_upstream` (<<) and `set_downstream` (>>) tasks.